cssgunc/breast-cancer-hub/backend-breast-cancer-hub/README.md

 # API Documentation
-This API Has two main resources: auth and settings
+This API Has three resources: auth, settings, and user

 ## Endpoints